VHarisop/maxplus/README.md

 octave:5> ...
 ```

+## Max-algebraic methods
+Common methods and procedures from max-algebra are intended to be implemented
+as functions.
+This is what the package has to offer so far:

+* `principal_solution`: Finds the principal solution of a one-sided system.

 ## Installing the package
 You will need to clone this repo and create a gzipped package from source.